Police: Napa teen hospitalized after pool incident

 A 17-year-old male was hospitalized Saturday afternoon after a reported near-drowning at a Napa swimming pool, according to police.

+Police, Napa Fire and American Medical Response personnel responded, and the teen was taken to Queen of the Valley Medical Center, Becerra said.

-Further updates on the teen’s condition were unavailable as of Sunday morning.
+Further updates on the boy’s condition were unavailable as of Sunday evening.